astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 **Deployments:** Most use cases will call for a `production` and `dev` Deployment, both of which exist within a single Workspace and are accessible to the same set of users.
 From there, you can [set permissions](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/workspace-permissions) to give users in the Workspace access to specific Deployments.

-**Code:** Across deployments, we generally recommend one parent directory per project.
+**Code:** Across Deployments, we generally recommend one parent directory per project.
 That way, you can still configure [CI/CD](https://www.astronomer.io/docs/cloud/stable/deploy/ci-cd) in the future.
 When creating child directories, we recommend having code directories partitioned by function and/or business case.
 For instance, you can have one directory for SQL, one for data processing tasks, and one for data validation.